What delays trains

 The Wellington rail network is closely monitored, particularly when we have earthquakes.
 We use GeoNet’s MM rating (Modified Mercalli Intensity Scale), which measures the intensity of a quake.
 The base shaking data comes from 300+ strong motion accelerometers which have been installed as part of the EQC-funded GeoNet programme.
 Any seismic activity which records an MM rating of over 6 means that the National Train Control Centre contacts local staff for an assessment of how the quake was felt in the area and what measures should be taken to ensure the safety of everyone on the network (both customers and staff).
 We have developed response criteria for levels of ground-shaking based on rail damage from previous earthquakes as well as research with GNS.
 A response plan is developed and agreed.

 If the earthquake intensity is severe, the initial response plan may include immediate stopping of all trains to allow a review of the Peak Ground Accelerations (PGA) measurements and damage inspections if necessary.
-Lesser intensity earthquakes may require speed restrictions to be temporarily put in place.
+Lesser intense earthquakes may require speed restrictions to be temporarily put in place.

 Emergency services incident

 If there is an incident near the track, the Police, Fire and Ambulance can close the line.
-These incidents might include a trespasser, a car crash or spill, or medical incident involving a passenger or one of our staff at a station or onboard a train.
+These incidents might include a trespasser, a car crash or spill, or medical incident involving a passenger or one of our staff at a station or on board a train.
 It may include turning the power off in that section of the line.
 We need to give them the space to do their job, and once they are finished we need to make sure the track is undamaged and safe to use before services can return to this section of track.